Overview

 1. Will all of my clinical sites be in Lansing?

-No, clinical rotations are offered within a 200 mile radius of LCC’s Downtown Lansing campus.
+No, clinical rotations are offered within a 100 mile radius of LCC’s Downtown Lansing campus.
 The program makes every attempt to give students a variety of clinical experience at both Lansing and surrounding area facilities.
-Facilities range from Sparrow in Lansing to the Children’s Hospital of Michigan located in Detroit to Memorial Hospital in Owosso, just to name a few.
 Because of this, reliable transportation is necessary.

 2. Where are clinical rotations held?